 - Fresh cracked black pepper

-- Prepare the Salsa: In a bowl, combine all salsa ingredients except for avocado.
+- Prepare the Salsa: In a bowl, combine all salsa ingredients.
 Cover well and keep chilled in fridge.

 - For the fish: Sprinkle fillets liberally with kosher salt and pepper on both sides.
 Heat about 5 TB oil in large frying pan at medium-high until very hot.